sjsu-library/unionist/_items/unionist--text-0181.md

 subject: Advertisement with Abolitionist theme
 type: Text
-category: Unionist full issue 1833-12-19 article.type:
+category: Unionist full issue 1833-12-19
+articleType:
 volume: '1'
 issue: '20'
 transcription: <p align="center"><em>Free from Slave Labor.</em></p><p align="center">No.
-  71 Fulton-street, New York</p><p>  The subscriber informs those who feel alive to the great evils of Slavery in<br>  this favored country, that he has opened a store for the disposal<br>  <em>exclusively</em>  of the above articles—[unreasable] has at present for sale, Domestic and East<br>  India manufactures—Rice, Coffee, Sugar, Molasses and Lemon Syrups &amp;c.<br></p><p>  Having procured many of the foregoing with great care and much exertion, he is<br>  determined to dispose of them at a very moderate profit, for ready money only.<br></p><p align="right">JOSEPH H. BEALE.</p>
+  71 Fulton-street, New York</p><p>  The subscriber informs those who feel alive to the great evils of Slavery in <br>  this favored country, that he has opened a store for the disposal <br>  <em>exclusively</em>  of the above articles—[unreasable] has at present for sale, Domestic and East <br>  India manufactures—Rice, Coffee, Sugar, Molasses and Lemon Syrups &amp;c. <br></p><p>  Having procured many of the foregoing with great care and much exertion, he is <br>  determined to dispose of them at a very moderate profit, for ready money only. <br></p><p align="right">JOSEPH
+  H. BEALE.</p>
 scholarlyNotes:
 commentary: This article canvasses the Free Produce markets of antebellum New York City - https://www.nyfoodstory.com/wp-content/uploads/2020/11/2013_CHNY_NY_Foodstory_FINAL-2.pdf